0x213F/jukebox-radio-django/README.md

 - Admin website at `localhost:3000/admin`
 - Celery admin website at `localhost:5555`

-To create a **normal user account**, just go to Sign Up and fill out the form.
+To create a normal user account, just go to Sign Up and fill out the form.
 Once you submit it, you'll see a "Verify Your E-mail Address" page.
 Go to your console to see a simulated email verification message.
 Copy the link into your browser.
 Now the user's email should be verified and ready to go.

 ## Developing
 Now that you have a working local setup, let us dive into the code setup.
 This project was created from [Cookiecutter Django](https://github.com/pydanny/cookiecutter-django).